ERC - European Research Council

 There are 5 types of ERC grants: Starting, Consolidator, Advanced, Proof of Concept, Synergy.

-These grants are for researchers of any nationality with2-7 years of experience since completion of PhD (or equivalent degree), a scientific track record showing great promise and an excellent research proposal.
+ERC Starting Grants: These grants are for researchers of any nationality with2-7 years of experience since completion of PhD, a scientific track record showing great promise and an excellent research proposal.

-These grants are for researchers of any nationality with 7-12 years of experience since completion of PhD(or equivalent degree) and a scientific track record showing great promise, who want to consolidate their independence by establishing a research team and continuing to develop a success career in Europe.
+ERC Consolidator Grants: These grants are for researchers of any nationality with 7-12 years of experience since completion of PhD and a scientific track record showing great promise, who want to consolidate their independence by establishing a research team and continuing to develop a success career in Europe.

-Applicants for the ERC Advanced Grants are expected to be active researchers who have a track-record of significant research achievements in the last 10 yearsand want long-term funding to pursue a ground-breaking, high-risk project.
+ERC Advanced Grants: Applicants for the ERC Advanced Grants are expected to be active researchers who have a track-record of significant research achievements and want long-term funding to pursue a ground-breaking, high-risk project.

 ERC Principal Investigators @ UniPr